Form: A single or multi-trunked tree.

 Growth rate: Moderate.

-Fruit: Seed pod, light tan, cylindrical, straight to
+Fruit: A seed pod, light tan, cylindrical, straight to slightly curved, constricted

-Wildlife: Attracts bees.
-Seed pods eaten by birds and
+Wildlife: The flowers attract bees.
+The seed pods are eaten by birds and mammals,

 Toxic / Danger: Spines.

 Heat tolerant: Yes.

 Drought tolerant: Yes.

 Water after becoming established: No care is needed after the first year.
 Water

 at the drip line no more than once every two months in a severe drought if desired.

 Soil: Well drained, dry, low in organic content, pH 6.6-8.5 (neutral to alkaline).

 First Year Care: This tree may need staking the first year.
 It will need to be